yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 #### Strategy Management
 The job of a vault is to manage debt between strategies that do the yield generation.
 3 roles control what strategies are added to the vault, ADD_STRATEGY_MANAGER, REVOKE_STRATEGY_MANAGER, and FORCE_REVOKE_MANAGER.

 A strategy can be any contract that has the needed [4626 interface](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy#L39) for the vault to interact with it.
-This includes Tokenized Strategies, 3rd party 4626 vaults, and other Yearn meta vaults.
+This includes Tokenized Strategies, 3rd party 4626 vaults, and other  allocator vaults.

 To add a strategy first call `vault.add_strategy(strategy_address)`.
 Each strategy gets added with a default 'max_debt' of 0.
 This means the MAX_DEBT_MANAGER will need to call `vault.update_max_debt_for_strategy(strategy, max_debt)`.